MajeedMirza/GCentral/README.md

 A collection of original and reimagined games created by me.

 ## Installation
-Clone this repository then lanch the program by running the exe located at
+Clone this repository then launch the program by running the exe located at
 ```GCentral/Pops/bin/Debug/GCentral.exe```